misantronic/framewreck/README.md

 ```
 The binding-field 'name' will now be filled with your data.

-Use `setBindable` to update your template
+Use `setBindable` to update your binding-field
 ```javascript
 F().setBindable( 'name', 'David Skx' );
 ```